pingidentity/pingauthorize-contrib/sql/postgresql/README.md

 `psql --dbname=my_pap_db --file=9.1-GA.sql >/dev/null`

-At this point the upgrade is complete.
+After you apply the necessary upgrade scripts, the policy database upgrade is complete.

 ## Docker installation
 This section describes how to use the scripts in this directory to initialize a policy database running the official